espanato/InsultDetector_YoutubeCleaner/README.md

 ## YoutubeCleaner

-YoutubeCleaner est un projet créé par des étudiants de CentraleSupélec dans le cadre des Coding Weeks 2021 – 2022 et dans le thème "Détecteur d'insultes".
+YoutubeCleaner is a project created by CentraleSupélec students in the framework of the Coding Weeks 2021 - 2022 and in the theme "Insult detector".

-## Membres
+## Members

 - BLONDEL Hector
 - BUI Hugo